Nazarshia2889/EAGLE-AI/README.md

 Next, clone this repository and input the above variables (access token, project id, device id, client id, client secret, refresh token) in the corresponding fields of the `script.js` file from the `webrtc_server` folder.
 Run `server.py` in order to run the backend server locally that collects the camera feed.

-Add the email and app password generated in the previous step in the corresponding EMAIL and PASSWORD fields in `nestcam.py`, as well as your phone number in this format: 1234567890.
-Make sure to also change the carrier to your current phone carrier (set to Verizon right now).
+In `nestcam.py`, add your Gemini API Key in the API_KEY field, the email and app password generated in the previous step in the corresponding EMAIL and PASSWORD fields, as well as your phone number in this format: 1234567890.
+Make sure to also change the carrier to your current phone carrier (set to verizon right now).

 In a separate instance from the server, run `nestcam.py`, and the system should be active as long as your Nest Camera and server are still on.
 When a person is detected in the scene, video batches are sent to Gemini to process and send a text message.

 ### Don't have a Nest Camera?

 We have also created a Streamlit version of the product using your computer's webcam as the "security camera" for demos.
-All you need is an email with a corresponding app password (https://support.google.com/mail/answer/185833?hl=en) to send the report from, and a phone number to send the report to.
+All you need is an email with a corresponding app password (https://support.google.com/mail/answer/185833?hl=en) to send the report from, a phone number to send reports to, and your Gemini API key.

-To run, clone this repository, download the dependencies in requirements.txt, and run the app `webcam.py` with:
+To run, clone this repository, download the dependencies in requirements.txt, and fill out the EMAIL, PASSWORD, and API_Key fields in `webcam.py`.
+Then, run the file with:
 ```shell
 $ streamlit run webcam.py
 ```
 This should open the app.
 Input your phone number and hit 'start' to turn on your webcam.
-This will execute the same algorithm as the Nest camera version.
+This will execute the same algorithm as the Google Nest camera version.

 :warning: Please note, MMS messages may experience delays due to processing via your carrier’s SMTP server.
 In the final product, we plan to implement our own VoIP system for improved efficiency.
 However, due to current constraints, this feature is not yet available.